FilipDominec/thesis/README.md

  * [ ] attach the list of own publications
  * [ ] comment on the tunability of various structures - parametric scans of results etc.
  * [ ] Use correct citation style!
- * [ ] Write a correct definition of effective eps and mu
+ * [ ] Write a correct definition of effective eps and mu??

 ==== Finally ====